Summary: in this tutorial, you’ll learn how to use the SQL COALESCE()

 The COALESCE

-function evaluates its arguments from left to right.
-It stops evaluating until it finds the first non-NULL argument.
-It means that all the remaining arguments are not evaluated at all.
+function evaluates its arguments from left to right and returns the first non-NULL argument.

 The COALESCE